Eye Services roundabout

 To notice any unusual change in speed limit mean that we must always budget time on approach for glances and scans ahead to see any signs.

 If you are coming from the Werrington/Gunthorpe end of the roundabout, travelling towards the Boongate, Perkins, Orton end of the roundabout it is best if when it is 2 lanes to be in the left lane, when it is 3 lanes to be in the left lane and then when it is 4 lanes to be in the second from left lane.

 This means that you do not have to be in a lane that merges from 2 into 1, which is likely to happen on the 3rd and 4th lane.

-To see a clip of how to turn right onto the Frank Perkins Parkway from the Paston Parkway, click here
+This is a clip of how to turn right onto the Frank Perkins Parkway from the Paston Parkway:

 This is a reasonable distance away from the roundabout and not many people obey this speed limit, which again adds to the challenges, you can be travelling along at 40mph and cars will be passing you.

-The key is to let yourself go the wrong way if it is not safe to go the way you wish.
+The key is to remember to let yourself go the wrong way if it is not safe to go the way you wish.

 As far as the driving test is concerned you will not be marked down for going the wrong way, as long as you go the wrong way safely.